Law

 Module learning outcomes

-• Demonstrate an in-depth knowledge of the rules of intestacy and the administration of the estate of a person who dies without a will.
+• Understand and offer critical reflections of the rules of intestacy and the administration of the estate of a person who dies without a will.